Mali: Health

-Gender equality
+Gender inequality

 In 2017, Mali ranked 157th out of 160 countries in the gender inequality index as reported by the United Nations Development Programme.
 The Malian Constitution states that it protects women's rights, however many laws exist that discriminate against women.
 Provisions in the laws limit women's decision-making power after marriage, in which the husband becomes superior to his wife.
 Women are blamed for not maintaining the appearance of their husbands and are also blamed for the actions of their children if they misbehave, which encourages the cultural attitude that women are inferior to men.
 The lack of participation of women in politics is due to the idea that politics is associated with men and that women should avoid this sector.
 Education is also an area in which boys dominate, since it is a better investment for the parents.
 As traditional values and practices have contributed to gender inequality in Mali, conflict and lawlessness have also influenced the growing gap in gender through gender-based violence.
 The unstable government of Mali has led to organizations like USAID attempting to improve the lives of the people, mainly women and girls' rights in order to re-engage the development of the country.

-Gender relations

 Religion, the patriarchal norms, and gender-based violence are major negative factors shaping the life of women in Mali.
 Patriarchal norms cause major gender inequalities and lead to male domination within the household.
 Girls learn household activities like chores, cooking, childcare, etc. at a young age and are expected to take the main responsibility of household chores throughout their life.
 This hampers women's ability to enter the formal workforce and leads to a lack of education of girls.
 Gender-based violence in Mali happens both on a national and a family level.
 At the national level, in 2012 the conflict in the Northern part of the country increased cases of kidnappings and rapes.
 The conflict also reduced women's access to resources, economy, and opportunities.
 At the household level, Malian women face gender-based violence through domestic violence, forced marriages, and marital rape.
 The Demographic Health Survey for Mali in 2013 stated that 76% of women and 54% of men believed physical harm towards women was acceptable if the women burnt food, argued back, went out without notifying her husband, or refused sexual relations with her husband.
+In 2024, Mali officials approved a bill criminalising intimate relations between same-sex couples.